dubo-dubon-duponey/docker-images/README.md

 ### Dependencies pinning

-All packaged softwares and their dependencies are pinned to a content addressable hash:
+All third-party software and their dependencies are pinned to a content addressable hash:

  * git-cloned-repos are always checked out to a specific commit hash
  * yarn packages are pinned to a specific git commit, and retrieved from github instead of npm (if required, we fork them and yarn lock their dependencies)